Classic movies that never go out of style.

 Criteria that define a film classic

 A well-structured ending is crucial.
-It is usually an epiphany that answers all the questions of the film.8.
+It's often an epiphany that answers all the film's questions.8.

 To better understand the classics, we look at filmmakers like Alfred Hitchcock and Michael Curtiz.
 Their work has defined classic cinema.
-Their films have marked popular culture in profound ways.9.
+Their films have profoundly influenced popular culture.9.

-Technical innovation Using resources such as lighting and music to deepen the narrative.
+Technical innovation Use of resources such as lighting and music to deepen the narrative.

 Universality Themes that resonate with different generations and audiences.

-Clear resolution Endings that answer all the questions of the plot.
+Clear resolution Endings that answer all the plot's questions.

 Well-defined characters Conflicts that the protagonists must resolve during the film.

-Some movies have left an indelible mark on cinema.
-These classics not only entertain, but also make us think.
+Some films have left an indelible mark on cinema.
+These classics not only entertain, but also make us reflect.
 Below, we explore some of the most iconic.

 A place called Notting Hill

 Released in 1999, this romantic comedy tells the love story between Anna, a famous actress, and William, a bookseller.
-Its touching story has resonated with many, making it a cinema classic.
+Its heartwarming story has resonated with many, making it a cinematic classic.

 Titanic

 Released in 1997, Titanic tells the story of the sinking of the Titanic.
 It combines a love story between Jack and Rose.
-This film transformed romantic cinema and is still widely watched.
-Its legacy makes it one of the most memorable movies of all time.
+This film transformed romantic cinema and remains widely watched.
+Its legacy makes it one of the memorable films of all time.

-This 1982 film, directed by Steven Spielberg, tells the story of a young boy and a lost alien.
+This 1982 film, directed by Steven Spielberg, tells the story of a boy and a lost alien.
 ET evokes innocence and the power of friendship.
-It has become a timeless classic of the cult cinema.
+It has become a timeless classic. cult cinema.

 A place called Notting Hill 1999 Romantic comedy Love between two different worlds